 Thomas Stratmann, 2015 and 2014.
 Fractionation of Land in Indian Country: Consequences for Wealth and Development.

 Thomas Stratmann is University Professor of Economics and Law at George Mason University.
 He is a faculty member at the Center for the Study of Public Choice at George Mason University, a faculty member of the Interdisciplinary Center for Economic Science (ICES) at George Mason University, and a fellow of the Mercatus Center.

 Stratmann works in the area of applied microeconomics and has published his work in leading journals in the fields of Law and Economics, Health Economics, Political Economy, Public Choice, and Finance.
 Besides publishing in the leading economics journal the American Economic Journal and the Journal of Political Economy, Stratmann also publishes in the leading political science journal, American Political Science Review, and the top law journal, Stanford Law Review.

-In his Law and Economics, Professor Stratmann focuses on how laws change incentives that citizens face, and how this leads to changes in behavior.
+Professor Stratmann focuses on how laws change incentives that citizens face, and how this leads to changes in behavior.
 Some of his research concentrates on the intended and unintended effects of laws, regulation in many sectors in the economy, including in the health care sector.
 Some of Stratmann's other work examines the effectiveness of law enforcement and the impartiality of law enforcement.
 He also examines the impact of securities regulation on the functioning of financial markets.
-His work on political economy has received twice the Duncal Black Award from the Public Choice Society.
+His work on political economy has twice received the Duncal Black Award from the Public Choice Society.
 Stratmann’s work emphasizes the role of free markets for the potentially detrimental role that regulations play, when they restrict mutually advantages free exchanges.
 Here, he also analyzes the role of interest groups that might lobby for or against specific regulations.